 Openprise provides open data for metro areas for the United States, Canada, Australia, Austria, Finland, France, Germany, Ireland, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland, and the United Kingdom.
-The tables are found in Openprise in Data>Open Data>
+The tables are found in Openprise in Data> Data Catalog> Open Data.

 Reference - US Metro & Urban Area ZIP Codes